备注

 └──────────────┘ └─────────────────┘

-• If the kernel checks and finds that the process has not specified a signal handler and the signal handling action is not “ignore”, the process will be terminated.
+If the kernel checks and finds that the process has not specified a signal handler and the signal action is not “ignore,” the process will be terminated.

-• If the kernel finds that the signal is not ignored, it will:
+If the kernel determines that the signal is not ignored, the following steps occur:

-• Set up the user-mode stack frame for signal handling
+The user-mode stack frame for signal handling is set up.

-• Return to user mode and execute the signal handler
+The process returns to user mode to execute the signal handler.

-• The signal handling process ends, and the kernel continues with the process of returning to user mode.
+The signal processing procedure ends, and the kernel continues with the process of returning to user mode.

-• If the kernel finds that the current signal is being ignored, it checks the next signal.
+If the kernel finds that the current signal is ignored, it checks the next signal.

-• If no signals need to be handled, it returns to user mode.
+If no signals need to be processed, the process returns to user mode.

 2. Other Issues